monicacrespo/bootcamp-backend-student-aws/README.md

 To do the deployment it will be used "AWS Elastic Beanstalk" that is an AWS-managed service for web applications.
 Elastic Beanstalk is a pre-configured EC2 server that can directly take up your application code and environment configurations and use it to automatically provision and deploy the required resources within AWS to run the web application.
 Unlike EC2 which is Infrastructure as a service, Elastic Beanstalk is a Platform As A Service (PAAS) as it allows users to directly use a pre-configured server for their application.
 You can deploy applications without ever having to use elastic beanstalk but that would mean having to choose the appropriate service from the vast array of services offered by  AWS, manually provisioning these AWS resources.
 Elastic Beanstalk abstracts the underlying configuration work for you.

  ![BeanstalkFlowApp](readme-resources/aws-beanstalk.jpg)

 There are several ways to deploy the Node JS Api code into AWS EC2.
 I’ll cover two main methods:
 * manual deployment to AWS Elastic Beanstalk (AWS EC2) with mock data and pulling data from MongoDB, and
 * automatic deployment to AWS EC2 using Docker containers and CICD.

+There are environment variables and the main ones are the following:
+ * API_MOCK = TRUE
+   * The api consumes mocked data.
+More details in `back\src\dals\mock-data.ts` file.
+   * The images of the listings/houses are stored localy under back\public folder.
+Make sure the listing's url in `back\src\dals\mock-data.ts` has the forward slash, e.g. `listing_url: '/02-detalle-casa.jpg`.
+ * API_MOCK = FALSE
+   * The data is stored in MongoDB database.

+  * S3_SIGNED_URL = TRUE
+    * The images of the listings are stored in S3 and signed.
+More information in `listingAndReviews.mappers` file.
+    * Make sure the listing's url in `back\src\dals\mock-data.ts` or in MongoDB has NOT the forward slash, e.g. `listing_url: '02-detalle-casa.jpg`.

+  * S3_SIGNED_URL = FALSE
+    * The images are not stored in S3 and they are not signed either.

 The uses cases of this app are the following:
 * Rental web api using mock data and local images of the listings.
   - API_MOCK = true
   - S3_SIGNED_URL = false

 * Rental web api using mock data and images of the listings stored in S3 and signed.
-Make sure
   - API_MOCK = true
   - S3_SIGNED_URL = true